-Interpreting Regression Coefficients for Linear Relationships
+Interpreting Linear Regression Coefficients

 The coefficient value signifies how much the mean of the dependent variable changes given a one-unit shift in the independent variable while holding other variables in the model constant.
 This property of holding the other variables constant is crucial because it allows you to assess the effect of each variable in isolation from the others.

-Graphical Representation of Regression Coefficients
+Graphical Representation of Linear Regression Coefficients

 The height coefficient in the regression equation is 106.5.
 This coefficient represents the mean increase of weight in kilograms for every additional one meter in height.
 If your height increases by 1 meter, the average weight increases by 106.5 kilograms.

 The regression line on the graph visually displays the same information.
 If you move to the right along the x-axis by one meter, the line increases by 106.5 kilograms.
 Keep in mind that it is only safe to interpret regression results within the observation space of your data.
 In this case, the height and weight data were collected from middle-school girls and range from 1.3 m to 1.7 m.
 Consequently, we can’t shift along the line by a full meter for these data.